Dundee: Football

 Dundee has two professional football clubs: Dundee, founded in 1893, and Dundee United, founded in 1909 as Dundee Hibernian.
 Dundee FC and Dundee United currently play in the Scottish Premiership.
-Their grounds Dens Park Stadium and Tannadice Park are just 100 metres apart, closer together than any other football stadiums in the UK.
+Their grounds Dens Park and Tannadice Park are just 100 metres apart, closer together than any other football stadiums in the UK.
 The Dundee derby is one of the most highly anticipated fixtures in Scottish football.

 Dundee is one of four British cities to have produced two European Cup semi-finalists.
 Dundee lost to A.C.
 Milan in 1963 and Dundee United lost to A.S.
 Roma in 1984.
 Dundee also reached the semi-finals of the forerunner to the UEFA Cup in 1968 and Dundee United were runners-up in the UEFA Cup in 1987.
 There are also seven junior football teams in the area: Dundee North End, East Craigie, Lochee Harp, Lochee United, Dundee Violet, Broughty Athletic and Downfield.